 Kids love to get involved in whatever mum or dad is up to around the home, especially in the kitchen!
 The kitchen is a great place for sparking their creativity and they can learn so much from simple baking tasks and easy recipes.

-Whether it’s making savoury snacks or sweet treats, cooking is a great activity – and there’s no beating a bit of good old-fashioned baking…just be prepared to see more mix on the floor than in the bowl!
-It’s a great opportunity for kids to learn new skills and enjoy their own creations.
+Whether it’s making savoury snacks or sweet treats, baking is a great activity that can be done as a family and there’s (hopefully) something delicious by the end of it too…just be prepared to see more mix on the floor than in the bowl!
+Baking with kids is also a great opportunity for them to learn new skills and enjoy their own creations.

 Check out our top ideas for getting creative in the kitchen…

 If your kids have favourite treats or snacks, teaching them how to make them from scratch can be a great way of increasing their understanding of the importance of healthy eating.
 If you’ve got a herb garden or vegetable patch – even better!
 Get them interested in where their food comes from by gardening with the kids right from the start.
 Believe it or not there’s loads of tasty recipes with herbs and veg included.
 Try a lemon and thyme shortbread, orange and rosemary cake, a traditional carrot cake or a courgette cake (sounds odd but tastes delicious!).